 Reasons Why Your Dog or Cat’s Platelet Count Might Be Low = thrombocytopenia:

 Shock, severe trauma, anaphylactic allergic reactions, bacterial toxins (enterotoxemia = consumptive thrombocytopenia), (all can lead to DIC) which uses up blood platelets and lead to low thrombocyte counts.
 Sudden blood loss or red blood cell destruction (acute hemolytic anemia) can also be responsible for thrombocytopenia.
 Autoimmune diseases, when the pet’s body produces misdirected antibody against its own blood platelets can cause thrombocytopenia (immune-mediated thrombocytopenia, ITP, IMT, lupus, SLE).
 I believe that over-vaccination and excessively large vaccine doses are also a common cause thrombocytopenia when they generate misdirected antibodies within the bone marrow of dogs.
 Others might disagree.

 Medications including estrogens, griseofulvin for skin fungal infection (ringworm) can lower blood platelet counts.

-Medications such as Trimethoprim/sulfa antibiotic or albendazole wormer can all decrease thrombocyte numbers as can anticancer drugs such as cyclophosphamide.
+Medications such as Trimethoprim/sulfa antibiotic or albendazole wormer can all decrease thrombocyte numbers as can certain anticancer drugs such as cyclophosphamide.